PhluantMobile/dojo_js/README.md

 - **map_id**
   Type: String
-  The element ID for the map.  __Required__
+  The element ID for the map.  *Required*
 - **center_lat**
   Type: Number
-  Latitude for the map's central location.  __Required__
+  Latitude for the map's central location.  *Required*
 - **center_lng**
   Type: Number
-  Longitude for the map's central location.  __Required__
+  Longitude for the map's central location.  *Required*
 - **map_zoom**
   Type: Number
-  Yhe zoom level of the map.
-Optional - a bounding box is generated from the markers by default.
+  The zoom level of the map. *Optional*, a bounding box is generated from the markers by default.
 - **user_lat**
   Type: Number
   Latitude for the user's location.
 Required only for the default Google Maps clickthrough.